snd/zuvor/README.md

 [![Dependencies](https://david-dm.org/snd/vorrang.svg)](https://david-dm.org/snd/vorrang)

 > simple and reasonably fast implementation of directed acyclic graphs and sets
+> that provide the building blocks for
-> with focus on finding the fastest execution order of interdependent tasks
+> dynamically finding the optimal execution order every time a set of interdependent tasks with

-> vorrang is a simple and reasonably fast implementation of DAGs (directed acyclic graphs) OR strict posets (partially ordered sets) for nodejs and the browser with a focus on finding the optimal (shortest) execution order of tasks that depend on each others completion and whose completion time is not known ahead of time.
+> varying execution times is run

 ### why?